MustafaJafar/pipeline-technical-roadmap/00_pipeline_intro.md

 In short he is the one who is responsible for making artists lives easier automating the daily routine processes as well as adding new or custom tools on demand.

 Pipeline Director : <br>
-the one who gives directions about how to do things and suggests new workflows.
+The one who gives directions about how to do things and suggests new workflows.

 ---

 ## Skills and Responsibilities
-In My opinion these points make a successfull pipeline technical
+In My opinion these points make a successfull **Pipeline Technical**
 1. Engineering Mindset [Fundamentals - Technical Skills] <br>
 2. Engineering Practices and Principles [ Establish Goals - Create a Motivational Environment - Plan and Execute - ... ] <br>
 3. DevOps [Dev / TDs Team Management - Repo Management - Dev Process Management ] <br>